livinundershadows/SafeMessage/README.md

 # SafeMessage
-An attempt at creating an end to end encryption messaging app in python
+An attempt at creating an end to end encrypted messaging app in python